- WordPress Discussion Settings

-- Attempt to notify any blogs linked to from the article – If you check this box, WordPress will send out a ping to a site or article you have linked to in your post.
-Your mention of their site or article will show up in the comment section of their site if that site allows pingbacks.
-The notification occurs during the process of publishing your article to the internet.
-An article with many hyperlinks will slow the posting process as WordPress contacts all of the sites before the post is published.
+- Attempt to notify any blogs linked to the article – If you check this box, WordPress will send a ping to a site or writing you have linked to in your post.
+Your mention of their location or article will show up in the comment section of their site if that site allows pingbacks.
+The notification occurs during the process of publishing your report on the Internet.
+An article with many hyperlinks will slow the posting process, as WordPress contacts all sites before the post is published.

 Other comment settings #

-- Comment author must fill out name and e-mail – Check this box as a way to force spammers to do a bit of extra work.
-In reality, the name and e-mail address are not verified in any way prior to the comment being submitted.
-Most legitimate commenters are more than willing to fill out a name and e-mail address.
+- Comment authors must fill out their name and e-mail – Check this box to force spammers to do some extra work.
+In reality, the name and e-mail address are not verified in any way before the comment is submitted.
+Most legitimate commenters are willing to fill out a name and e-mail address.

-- Users must be registered and logged in to comment – If this checkbox is checked, only logged in registered users will be able to write comments on your site.
+- Users must be registered and logged in to comment – If this checkbox is checked, only registered users can write comments on your site.

 - Enable threaded (nested) comments [X] levels deep – Check this box to enable threaded comments, then from the drop-down box, select the number of levels deep (maximum of 10 levels) you will allow for nested comments.
-Note that themes need to be specially coded to properly display threaded comments.
+Note that themes need to be specially coded to display threaded comments correctly.

-- Break comments into pages with [X] top level comments per page and the [last/first] page displayed by default.
-Comments should be displayed with the [older/newer] comments at the top of each page – Check this box to cause comments to display in a paginated format with the specified number of comments per page.
-In addition, specify if the pages should be ordered “first to last” or “last to first”, and within each page, whether the oldest, or newest, comment is to be displayed first.
+- Break comments into pages with [X] top-level comments per page and the [last/first] page displayed by default.
+Comments should be displayed with the [older/newer] comments at the top of each page – Check this box to cause comments to say in a paginated format with the specified number of comments per page.
+In addition, identify if the pages should be ordered “first to last” or “last to first”, and within each page, whether the oldest or newest comment is to be displayed first.

 Email me whenever #

-These two settings give you control of when authors and administrators receive notification that comments have been made, or that comments are held for moderation.
-Please note that the use of “me” refers to either a post author or the administrator (a person whose email address is used for admin purposes).
+These two settings give you control of when authors and administrators receive notification that comments have been made or that comments are held for moderation.
+Please note that “me” refers to either a post author or the administrator (a person whose email address is used for admin purposes).

-- Anyone posts a comment – Check this box so that every single comment posted will generate an email to the author of that post.
-Be warned that if your posts receive a large number of comments, post authors may find a very full email Inbox.
+- Anyone posts a comment – Check this box so that every comment posted will generate an email to the author of that post.
+Be warned that authors may find a full email Inbox if your posts receive many words.
 If you wish to micromanage comments, then by all means, activate this setting by checking the box.

-- A comment is held for moderation – Check this box if you want WordPress to send notification that a comment is being held for moderation.
+- A comment is held for moderation – Check this box if you want WordPress to notify you that a statement is being held for moderation.
 The email notification is sent to the E-mail address listed in the Administration > Settings > General Screen.
-This is useful if your blog has multiple authors and each author is authorized to allow or decline comments.
-That way, you, the owner of the site, can review what comments are being allowed or denied.
+This is useful if your blog has multiple authors; each can allow or decline comments.
+That way, you, the site owner, can review what words are allowed or denied.

 Before the comment appears #

-These settings provide you even more control over the instances of when and how comments are posted.
+These settings give you more control over when and how comments are posted.

-- An administrator must always approve the comment – Select this option to force comments to be approved by a blog user or owner having the proper Role to approve comments, even if the comments appear to be spam .
+- An administrator must always approve the comment – Select this option to force words to be authorized by a blog user or owner having the proper Role to approve comments, even if the comments appear to be spam.
 See the Comment Moderation options below regarding spam.

-- Comment author must have a previously approved comment – Check the box to insure comments are only posted if the comment author’s email address matches the address of a previously approved comment, otherwise, the comment is held for moderation.
-Comments from blacklisted email addresses (those listed in the Local Spam Words Text Box) are held for moderation regardless of whitelist status.
+- The comment author must have a previously approved comment – Check the box to ensure comments are only posted if the comment author’s email address matches the address of a previously approved comment.
+Otherwise, the word is held for moderation.
+Comments from blacklisted email addresses (listed in the Local Spam Words Text Box) are held for moderation regardless of whitelist status.

 WordPress Discussion Settings – Moderation #

-- Hold a comment in the queue if it contains [X] or more links (A common characteristic of comment spam is a large number of hyperlinks.) – Not too long ago, comment spammers would have five, ten, or more hyperlinks in their comment spam.
-This made it very easy for bloggers to quickly screen comments but spammers recognized that and commonly use only one or two hyperlinks.
+- Hold a comment in the queue if it contains [X] or more links (A common characteristic of comment spam is many hyperlinks.) – Not long ago, comment spammers would have five, ten, or more hyperlinks in their comment spam.
+This made it easy for bloggers to screen comments quickly, but spammers recognized that and commonly used only one or two hyperlinks.
 You can enter a number in this box to tell WordPress how many links you allow in a comment before holding it for moderation.

-- When a comment contains any of these words in its content, name, URL, e-mail, or IP, it will be held in the moderation queue.
+- A comment containing these words in its content, name, URL, e-mail, or IP will be held in the moderation queue.
 One word or IP per line.
-It will match inside words, so “press” will match “WordPress” – In this text box, you can add your own spam words which will filter the comments when posted.
-For an extensive and updated list of frequently used spam words and phrases click the link to the article on Spam Words; consider adding these to your own list.
+It will match inside words, so “press” will fit “WordPress” – In this text box, you can add your spam words, filtering the comments when posted.
+For an extensive and updated list of frequently used spam words and phrases, click the link to the article on Spam Words; consider adding these to your list.